Hou Yifan: 2008

 In the January Corus 2008 chess tournament in Wijk aan Zee, Hou competed in Group B where she finished in a tie for seventh–tenth place (ninth by tiebreak) achieving 6/13 (+3 −4 =6) with a performance rating of 2598.
 She scored victories over three grandmasters, including a 23-move win over former World Champion challenger Nigel Short.

 In February 2008, Hou gained her first Grandmaster norm (GM norm) at the Aeroflot Open in Moscow by finishing in 31st place with a score of 4½/9 (+2 =5 −2, TPR 2605).
 This was followed in March 2008 with a victory at the first Atatürk International Women Masters Chess Tournament (cat.
 IX (2461)) in Istanbul, Turkey where she finished a point ahead of the rest of the field on 7/9 (+5 =4 −0) with a performance rating of 2674.
 Her victory in this tournament earned her a GM norm conditional on FIDE ratifying then WGM Zhao Xue's attainment of her GM title.
 However this GM norm was not used in her eventual official grandmaster title application.

 In April 2008, she competed in Mérida, Spain at the second Ruy Lopez Chess Festival tournament.
 In the category XV (2616) round-robin event she finished seventh out of eight players with 2/7 (+1, =2, −4) and a rating performance of 2467.

 Hou competed in the Chinese Chess League again in the 2008 season, which had eighteen rounds in six different cities from March to August.
 Hou's teammates were GM Bu Xiangzhi, GM Zhao Jun, GM Wen Yang, and WGM Zhang Jilin.

 In May–June 2008, she became the Chinese Women's Champion for the second consecutive time with 9/11 points (+7 =4 −0) in Beijing and a performance of 2599.
 At the July 2008 First Saturday GM Tournament in Budapest, Hou was top seed, but came in second place with 9/12, missing a GM norm by half a point.
 Her performance rating was 2574.

 In August 2008 she competed in the World Junior Chess Championship held at Gaziantep, Turkey where she competed in the general ("boys'") section for the first time in her career.
 She was the only girl in this section and was the sixteenth seed on the entrant's list.
 Hou finished joint third–seventh on 9/13 (+6 =6 −1), achieving a performance rating of 2661 and her second GM norm.

-In September 2008, FIDE referred to her as a "GM-elect", indicating that her Atatürk norm had been confirmed.

-This meant that Hou Yifan qualified for the grandmaster title in August at the age of 14 years, 6 months, 2 days, making her one of the youngest grandmasters in history, as well as the youngest female.